rlaalswo5656/WeSTATS/README.md

 License
 ==============
 We used Apache's PDFBox.
-So you get an Apache 2.0 license.
+So you are subject to the **Apache 2.0 license**.